Disclaimer: New EUDR developments - December 2025

 In this article, we explain what’s changed, what remains the same, and what compliance teams should do now to stay aligned with the evolving EUDR timeline.

-Here’s the detailed timeline of EUDR changes, accepted and proposed delays, starting with the most recent updates:
+Here’s the detailed timeline of EUDR changes, accepted and proposed delays:

-In a shift from the tone from Commissioner Roswall’s letter, The European Commission's latest proposal maintains the original timeline for most large and medium-sized operators, suggesting to:
+In a shift from the tone from Commissioner Roswall’s letter (see below), which proposed one-year delay in EUDR enforcement, The European Commission's proposal maintained the original December 2025 deadline for most large and medium-sized operators, suggesting to:

 Following Commissioner Roswall's letter, EU debate intensified.
 Several Member States backed a delay, citing competitiveness and administrative burden.
 The European People’s Party supported postponement as a way to correct regulatory flaws and protect SMEs.
 In contrast, the Socialists & Democrats criticized the move, calling the delay a concession to lobbying pressure that risks weakening enforcement.
 Meanwhile, in a separate letter from major companies including Nestlé, Mars Wrigley and Ferrero, they urged the European Commission not to delay the EUDR and reaffirmed their commitment to the December 2025 deadline.